The Wheeler family of Logandale, Nevada, is a full-fledged 4H family. They have the work ethic and stories—both thrilling and tragic—to show for it.

 Like most farm families, one of the Wheeler’s family mottos might sound familiar, “Feed others before you feed yourself.”

-Even at 3 years old, the youngest and only daughter, Morgan Wheeler, knows that rule.
+Even at three years old, the youngest and only daughter, Morgan Wheeler, knows that rule.
 She’s pictured above brushing the orphaned foal that she quickly began nurturing when their mare died unexpectedly.

 “Morgan would wake up every morning and tell me that the foal was hungry,” Wendy said, “so we’d get the milk ready before we got our own breakfast ready.”